Tanishqsingh288/DC_DR_ReadMe/README.md

 ## 2. Objectives

 ### 2.1 Data Center (DC) Objectives
 - Maintain high availability of application services across multiple Availability Zones (AZs).
+- Respond ASAP to any compromise detected ab=nd resolve it.
+- Use AI/ML resources available to detect and take some automated steps.
+- Invest well in monitoring of the each level so that you can pinpoint which  resorce is compromised.
 - Eliminate single points of failure in compute, networking, and database layers.
 - Provide secure, redundant storage for critical business and customer data.
 - Ensure reliable backup and restore mechanisms within the primary data center.
 - Optimize operational costs while retaining resiliency.

 ### 2.2 Disaster Recovery (DR) Objectives
 - Ensure continuity of services in case of full region outage or catastrophic event.
+- Automated failover and failback.
 - Provide an alternate site (DR Region) with the ability to take over traffic seamlessly.
 - Minimize Recovery Time Objective (RTO) and Recovery Point Objective (RPO) for critical workloads.
 - Replicate backups and databases across regions to ensure data durability.